ECP-WarpX/WarpX/Docs/source/developers/profiling.rst

 .. note::

-    If everything went well, the user will obtain as many output files named "profiling_<number>.nsys-rep" as active GPU's which will allow the user to       analyze each of those GPU's perforamces with Nsight system.
+    If everything went well, the user will obtain as many output files named ``profiling_<number>.nsys-rep`` as active MPI ranks, which will allow the user to analyze each MPI rank's performance trace with the Nsight System graphical user interface (GUI).
+    In WarpX, every MPI rank is associated with one GPU.

 .. warning::